 Prostate cancer is a common concern for individuals with prostates as they age, but there has been significant controversy around the usefulness of prostate cancer screenings.
 Aside from skin cancer, prostate cancer is the most common cancer diagnosed in America among individuals with prostates.
-It’s so common in fact that the American Cancer Society estimates that one in nine individuals with a prostate will be diagnosed with the disease at some point in their lifetime.
+It’s so common in fact that the American Cancer Society estimates that one in eight individuals with a prostate will be diagnosed with the disease at some point in their lifetime.
 Despite how widespread it is, however, prostate cancer screening isn’t recommended for everyone.
 While screening may lead to the detection and treatment of prostate cancer, screening may not actually save lives from prostate cancer and has known harms.
 Understanding your risk level and screening options is crucial to protecting your health.
 From symptoms to treatment, here is everything you need to know about prostate cancer:

 What is prostate cancer?